 Most Austin women have minor pain and discomfort that they easily control with pain medication, and much of the swelling and bruising usually resolves in the first 10-14 days following surgery.
 Allow about 5 days before returning to office work and four weeks before resuming vigorous exercise.

 You also won’t be able to sleep on your stomach as you heal from your surgery.
-Dr. Tjelmeland recommends you sleep on your back with your back elevated by pillows, in the fetal position, or in a recliner.
-Some Austin women enjoy the feeling of sleeping in a recliner so much that they even rent one during their recovery.
+Dr. Tjelmeland recommends you sleep on your back with your back elevated by pillows, or in a recliner.

 You’ll want to avoid heavy lifting for the first few days after your surgery, including children.
 This means that if you have young children at home, you’ll need to enlist the help of family and friends to give you the help you’ll need around the house.

 Surgical scars are usually pink or dark as they heal and mature.
 Usually, these fade within a year of surgery and become less noticeable.
 You can cover scars with a bra, bathing suit, or low-cut top.

 Over the first few weeks, your breasts will settle to a more natural position and shape.
 You can usually determine their final appearance by 4-6 months after breast reduction surgery.
 At this point, your breasts should be a more comfortable, aesthetically appealing shape and size for your body.